 Adults 500 yen

-Seniors (65 and over) 250 yen *Valid ID required.
-Please Purchase a ticket at a staffed counter.
+Seniors (Over 65 years old) 250 yen *Valid ID required.
+Please Purchase a ticket at a ticket window.

 Students 250 yen *Valid Student ID required.
-Please Purchase a ticket at a staffed counter.
+Please Purchase a ticket at a ticket window.

 |Address||11 Naito-machi, Shinjuku-ku, Tokyo|